top of page

 Section 1 - Definition

 Membership in the National Association automatically makes a Texas resident a member in the Texas Chapter of NAME.
-Membership in the National Association shall be unlimited as to individuals and institutions that support the principles and objectives of the National Association upon application and payment of the applicable membership fees.
+Membership in the National Association shall be limited to individuals and institutions that support the principles and objectives of the National Association upon application and payment of the applicable membership fees.

 Section 2 -Categories